Audio4Linux/JDSP4Linux/README.md

 It would be downloadable on public domain.

 ##### TODO:
 1. Eliminate remain C++ part, which is used only in Equalizer.
-May replaced by minimum phase or linear phase equalizer, also the algorithm used in current FIR bass boost.
+May replaced by minimum phase or linear phase equalizer, also used in current FIR bass boost.

 Now work on AOSP, Cyanogenmod, Samsung on Android 5.0, 6.0 and 7.0/7.1(TESTED)